stanfordnlp/CoreNLP/_pages/corenlp-server.md

 This section documents some of the subtle quirks of the server, and the motivations behind them.

 ### Character Encoding

-The official HTTP specification [recommends ISO-8859-1](https://www.w3.org/International/O-HTTP-charset) as the encoding of a request, unless a different `encoding` is explicitly set otherwise by the `Content-Type` header.
+The official HTTP 1.1 specification [recommends ISO-8859-1](https://www.w3.org/International/O-HTTP-charset) as the encoding of a request, unless a different `encoding` is explicitly set by using the `Content-Type` header.
 However, for most NLP applications this is an unintuitive default, and so the server instead defaults to UTF-8.
 To enable the ISO-8859-1 default, pass in the `-strict` flag to the server at startup.

 ### Default Properties

 The server has different default properties than the regular CoreNLP pipeline.
 These are:

   * The default output format is `json` rather than `text` (`-outputFormat json`).
 This is more natural for most cases when you would be making API calls against a server.